blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

                 1.  `minItems` and/or `maxItems` are optionally defined
     1.  `requiredLinks` array, where the elements are _versioned URIs_, and is a subset of the keys in the `links`

-An Entity Type `A` is therefore compatible with another Entity Type `B` if and only if
+An entity type `A` is therefore compatible with another entity type `B` if and only if:

 1. Each key in the `properties` of `A` is also in the `properties` of `B`
 1. If a property in `A` is defined as an array, then it's also defined as an array in `B` (and therefore the same for direct references)